dwrolvink/flod/readme.md

 #  Flodraw

-App to easily make simple diagrams in your browser.
+`App built to easily make simple diagrams in your browser.`

 #### Support
 This site is built in/for the latest version of Firefox on Linux Manjaro.
 Other browser support is not tested/developed for.
 Might work though, who knows.